OwenCochell/cursepy/DOCS_README.txt

 --== [ Manually Building Docs: ] ==--

-Your IDE should automatically build the docs for you in the preview pane.
+Your IDE should automatically build the docs for you in the preview page.
 If you want to build the docs yourself, then follow these steps: